RockefellerArchiveCenter/project_electron/personas/preservation-archivist.md

 ## Background

 Elena works as a preservation archivist at a large museum in New York City.
 Her job is temporary and partially grant-funded.
 She lives in Brooklyn and commutes to work via bicycle when the weather permits.
 Her social circle is large and diverse.
 In her spare time, she volunteers at a local community center teaching technology skills to elementary and middle school kids.
-Her graduate degree, which she recently received, focused heavily on digital preservation techniques and activities.
+Her graduate degree, which she recently received, focused heavily on digital preservation techniques and activities, although she is also conversant in paper-based conservation methods.
 She is very involved in professional organizations and activities at the regional and national levels.

 ## Goals and Motivations